Hemo5478/holbertonschool-printf/README.md

 %x or %X print unsigned hexadecimal (x and X) notation.
 The letters abcdef are used for x conversions; the let- ters ABCDEF are used for X conversions.

 Example Usage
-To use the _printf function you simply need to compile all files .c including the header holberton.h with a main function.
+To use the _printf function you simply need to compile all files .c including the header main.h with a main function.

 Example:
 main.c